 The South Australian Government contracted the AdelaideAqua D & C Consortium to construct a seawater desalination plant at Port Stanvac to provide Adelaide with drinking water at a rate of 50 - 100 GL per annum.
-This report, in conjunction with previous reports (Russell & Connell, 2010, 2011, 2012) provides data on ecological patterns of subtidal flora and fauna needed for assessments of future change associated with near-shore desalination activities.
+This final report, in conjunction with previous reports (Russell & Connell, 2010, 2011) provides data on ecological patterns of subtidal flora and fauna needed for assessments of future change associated with near-shore desalination activities.
 The activities that have potential to cause change centre on construction and maintenance of intake and outfall pipelines and structures used to draw seawater and discharge saline concentrate (above oceanic salinity levels) to the Gulf St Vincent; including the discharge per se.
 By providing an ecological baseline, this report forms part of the detailed environmental and technical investigations required by the Environmental Protection Authority (EPA).

-This report is written from the viewpoint of using the contemporary patterns to provide a quantitative analysis and framework for future assessments of ecological change at Port Stanvac.
+This report is written from the viewpoint of using the contemporary patterns not only to identify the presence of invasive or rare species of concern, but to provide a quantitative analysis and framework for future assessments of ecological change at Port Stanvac.
 The quantitative analyses are interpreted against this intention and also against the general ecology of this site, particularly historical changes associated with human activity.
 These interpretations may assist the interpretations of any future work that assesses ecological change associated with the near-shore desalination activities.
 The data covered in this report represent pre-operational data as no significant discharges had been released to the Adelaide Metropolitan Coast.